-Days between receipt and first response actions for all local laws requests 2 days 2 days 2 days 2 days 5.36 ≤3 days To date, there were 936 local laws requests received d and 891 were closed on time Service standard Percentage of animals reclaimed 48 % 48 % 56 % 51 % 55% ≤55 % A total of 45 animals collected this quarter and a 4 large increase in cat collection, 31 compared to 9 in • se compared to quarter two, sa ame time last ye ear.
-Quarter tv vo also saw a Service cost Cost of animal management service per capita \$5.48 \$6.11 \$5.54 \$7.55 \$8.13 ≤\$8.00 Expenditure was higher in quarter two compared to • · · · Expenditure was higher in quarter two compared to due to pound service fee increases.
-1 - • Cost of animal management service per capita Expenditure was higher in quarter two compared to due to pound service fee increases.
-Health and safety Animal management prosecutions 1 - • Expenditure was higher in quarter two compared to due to pound service fee increases.
-Health and safety previous report ing periods.
-Th e cost of anima I services will c under pressi

-In quarter two 45 animals collected and 15 per cent were rehoused to a new owner and 55 per cent of these animals were reclaimed by the original owner.
-The result indicates that 70 per cent of animals were rehomed and reclaimed in quarter two, meeting target of 55 per cent.
-Animals, specifically cats that are not owned (not microchipped) are assessed for re-housing.
-Every effort is made to reunite registered cats and dogs with their owners before they are impounded.
+Days between receipt and first response actions for all local laws requests 2 days 2 days 2 days 2 days 5.36 ≤3 days To date, there were 936 local laws requests receive d and 891 were closed on time Service standard Percentage of animals reclaimed 48 % 48 % 56 % 51 % 55% ≤55 % A total of 45 animals collected this quarter and a 4 large increase in cat collection, 31 compared to 9 in se compared to quarter two, sa ıme time last ye ear.
+Quarter tv vo also saw a Service cost Cost of animal management service per capita \$5.48 \$6.11 \$5.54 \$7.55 \$8.13 ≤\$8.00 Expenditure was higher in quarter two compared to due to pound service fee increases. previous report ing periods.
+Th e cost of anima l services will o continue to be under pressu Health and safety Animal management prosecutions 2 6 6 11 1 ≤10 This quarter we have received one favourable anim ıal managemen t prosecution.
+Percentage of animals rehomed No data No data No data 11 % 15% ≥55% In quarter two 45 animals collected and 15 per cen original owner.
+The result indicates that 70 per cen Animals, specifically cats that are not owned (not m and dogs with their owners before they are impound t of animals we icrochipped) are re rehomed and l reclaimed in q uarter two, mee eting target of 55 per cent.